 Contingency management is a therapy based on providing patients with motivational incentives for meeting certain goals.
 Patients undergoing this type of therapy can earn rewards for positive outcomes, such as negative drug tests.

 The types of positive incentives provided may increase in value over time and include special meals, day passes, movie tickets, and more.

 Some individuals may still be in denial about their addiction or may be unable to imagine that they can succeed at recovery.
 Resistance reduction therapy aims to help these individuals acknowledge and accept their current condition and the reality that they can get sober.

 12-Step Programs for Hydrocodone Recovery

-Twelve-step programs can be very helpful in providing a structured, clear path through the recovery process.
-Programs such as Narcotics Anonymous can be held at rehab centers but patients can continue to attend local NA meetings once rehab is completed.
+Twelve-step programs can provide a structured, clear path through the recovery process.
+Programs such as Narcotics Anonymous can be held at rehab centers, but patients can continue to attend local NA meetings once rehab is completed.